webqit/webflo/README.md

 #### Scenario 1: Static File Requests and Responses

 Static file requests like `http://localhost:3000/logo.png` are expected to get a file response.
 These requests are automatically handled by Webflo when `next()`ed forward by route handlers, or where there are no route handlers.
 + On the server, Webflo serves files from the `public` directory.
-File conents along with the appropriate headers like [`Content-Type`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type), [`Content-Length`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Length), etc. are returned as an instance of `event.Response`.
+File contents along with the appropriate headers like [`Content-Type`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type), [`Content-Length`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Length), etc. are returned as an instance of `event.Response`.
 Where a request has an [`Accept-Encoding`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Encoding) header set (e.g. `gzip`, `br`) and there exists a matching *compressed version* of the said file on the file system (e.g. `./public/logo.png.gz`, `./public/logo.png.br`), the compressed version is served and the appropriate [`Content-Encoding`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Encoding) response header is set.
 + On the client, Webflo serves static files from the network, or from the application cache, where available.

 #### Scenario 2: API Requests and Responses